 Directorate Budget Targets were set by Cabinet on 10th January 2024, totalling £743.4 million, a net increase of £43.8 million or 6.3% compared to the 2023/24 adjusted budget.
-Details of the directorate budgets analysed by service is set out on pages 43 to 92 which is a key measure as this is traditionally used as a basis in some aspects of the Local Government Finance Settlement.
+Details of the directorate budgets analysed by service is set out on pages 44 to 94.

+The Targets allow for £22.8 million in inflationary pressures.
+The rates of inflation used vary across services depending on the activity and any anticipated contractual obligations.
+Following many years of low inflation, Consumer Price Index (CPI) inflation peaked at 11.1% in October 2022.
+This gradually reduced to 6.7% in September 2023, which is a key measure as this is traditionally used as a basis in some aspects of the Local Government Finance Settlement.
 The rate has continued to fall and in December was 4%.
 The Bank of England commented recently "We expect inflation to continue to slow and be back to more normal levels by the end of 2025.
 By normal, we mean that on average, prices are rising by around 2% a year."
 This was further reflected in the Autumn Statement which includes forecasts of inflation falling to 2.8% by end of 2024 and 2% by end of 2025.